Maanuj-Vora/NEO-Data-Dashboard/README.md

 Data retrieved from NASA's JPL

-Currently retrieves objects for the next seven days
+Currently retrieves objects for the current day

 Data shown is
 - name